tanguyl/fox/README.md

 * a binary, creating a single dimension ndarray.

 Alternatively,  ```erlang fun array/2 (Content, Shape)``` takes for arguments
-* Content, a list of number
+* Content, a number | list of number | binary of ³floats
 * Shape, a list of ints indicating the ndarray shape.

 Finally, the function ```fun linspace/3(Start, Stop, Nsamples)``` can be used to create a binary usable as a an array's content field faster then ```fun lists:seq```.